luke-rt/nitrate/README.md

 # Nitrate

-Name: Luke Tong

-## Project description
 This is a project similiar to David Chen's [pingmote](https://github.com/dchen327/pingmote) project, but written in Rust and web technologies.

-I decided to implement this project with Tauri and Rust, meaning it's fast and lightweight compared to a lot of other similiar cross platform desktop app libraries.
-It also means I can design the UI using HTML, CSS, and JS frameworks, so while the graphics are rendered the same way as a normal website, rather than opening it with a browser like Chrome, Tauri uses WebViews to render it locally.
-The result is a fast, good looking, and easy to design UI that doesn't require an internet connection to use.
-It also looks the same on every platform.

 ![Screenshot](https://raw.githubusercontent.com/luketio/nitrate/main/docs/screenshot.png)